Stormtrooperroman/MobSec/docs/write_module.md

-# Writing Your Own Module
+# Writing Your Own Internal Module

 This guide explains how to create a custom module for the Mobile Security Testing Platform.
 Each module runs in a Docker container and communicates via Redis queues to process tasks.